koadaboa/mlb_pitcher_pred/README.md

 ```

 This writes `plots/shap_importance.csv` with the mean absolute SHAP value for each feature.
+After running the sweep, subsequent training will automatically drop columns
+with zero SHAP importance using the saved CSV.
 * Add model monitoring & alerting for production use

 ## How to Contribute